CBI files Rs 230-crore bank fraud case against real estate developer Amrapali Leisure Valley | Business

 - India

-The CBI has filed an FIR against Amrapali Leisure Valley Developers Pvt Ltd and its director Anil Sharma among others for allegedly cheating Bank of Maharashtra and Andhra Bank of over Rs 230 crore, officials said Friday.
+The CBI has filed an FIR against Amrapali Leisure Valley Developers Pvt Ltd, its director Anil Sharma and others for allegedly cheating Bank of Maharashtra and Andhra Bank of over Rs 230 crore, officials said Friday.

 The company failed to maintain financial discipline following which the account was declared a non-performing asset on March 31, 2017, the complaint from the Bank of Maharashtra, now part of the FIR, has alleged, adding that ''it has resulted in the loss of over Rs 230.97 crore''.

+Following the FIR, the CBI Thursday conducted searches at four locations in Delhi, Noida, and Ghaziabad, they said.

-A group of flat buyers of Amrapali Group had approached the Supreme Court owing to the non-delivery of promised flats to them in Noida and Greater Noida area where the company had promised to develop and sell 42,000 flats.
-The Supreme Court had ordered a forensic audit in the affairs of the company, the complaint has alleged.
+Some Amrapali Group flat buyers had approached the Supreme Court owing to the non-delivery of promised flats to them in Noida and the Greater Noida area where the company had promised to develop and sell 42,000 units.
+The Supreme Court had ordered a forensic audit of the affairs of the company, the complaint has alleged.

 In the forensic audit, it surfaced that the group allegedly diverted Rs 5,619 crore through different companies -- Amrapali Leisure Valley Developers Pvt Ltd, Amrapali Homes Projects Pvt Ltd, Ultra Home Constructions Pvt Ltd, and Amrapali Grand, it said.